Leniolabs/layoutit-grid/README.md

 _CSS Grids layouts made easy!_

-_Layoutit grid_ is a CSS Grid layout generator.
-Quickly draw down web pages layouts with our clean editor, and get HTML and CSS code to quickstart your next project.
+_Layoutit grid_ is a CSS Grid layout generator that helps you to quickly draw webpage layouts using a clean editor while automatically creating required HTML and CSS code to use in your next project.

 **Read about the process of [Open Sourcing Layoutit Grid, and why we are using Vue 3 and Vite](https://medium.com/@patak_js/open-sourcing-layoutit-grid-3a78300bc022)** :heart: